Witus13/school-money-pl/README.md

 It's just one of my school projects made with Polymer 1.7, with many parts from @Polymer and @PolymerElements
 All images come from Google Search for those people and are edited in LunaPic.
+Card flip from Supercharged.

 ## What is it about?
 It's an really little app that renders a bank-note based on provided conditions and controls.